Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 People with diabetes are at a higher risk for kidney disease.
 This is because when there is too much sugar in the blood, the kidneys try to clean it out.
 Unfortunately, the sugar that the kidneys clean out begins to slowly kill the cells in the kidney.

-To measure how well the kidneys are working, your healthcare provider should do a microalbuminuria test which looks for small quantities of protein called albumin in a urine sample.
+To measure how well the kidneys are working, your healthcare provider should do a microalbuminuria test.
+This test looks for small quantities of protein called albumin in a urine sample.
 High levels of the protein albumin in the urine indicate the start of a condition called microalbuminuria.
-Usually, this test is for a person who's been diabetic for several years and may show whether or not you are at risk for developing kidney disease.
+Usually, this test is for a person who has been diabetic for several years.
+It may show whether or not you are at risk for developing kidney disease.

 How it Relates to Diabetes

 Damage to the cells and blood vessels in the kidneys affects their ability to filter out waste.
-Waste in the blood will stay in the body instead of being excreted with urine.
-If the damage goes on long enough, in some cases this can lead to kidney failure.
-When the kidneys fail, every few days a person has to have his or her blood filtered through a machine (a treatment called dialysis), or get a kidney transplant.
+Waste in the blood will stay in the body instead of passing out of the body with urine.
+In some cases, if the damage goes on long enough, it can lead to kidney failure.
+When the kidneys fail, a person has to have his or her blood filtered through a machine every few days.
+This treatment is called dialysis.
+Another option is to get a kidney transplant.

 The Quality Standard - How to Know You're Okay